JuliaAttic/ReverseDiffSource.jl/doc/maincall.rst

 * ``for`` loops are limited to a single index.
 If you have a ``for i,j in 1:10, 1:10`` in your expression you will have to translate it to nested loops as a workaround

-* Each variable in the expression should be type-stable (not change from a scalar to a vector for example) from one evaluation to the next.
+* All variables should be type-stable (not change from a scalar to a vector for example).

 * Only a limited set of Julia semantics are supported at this stage.
-Some frequently used tools such as comprehensions, ``if else``, ``while`` loops cannot be used in the expression.
+Some frequently used statements such as comprehensions, ``if else``, ``while`` loops cannot be used in the expression.

-* Mutating functions cannot be used (with the exception of ``setindex!``) at this stage.
+* Mutating functions cannot be used (with the exception of ``setindex!``).

 * ....